search

 Violence, Death, and Physical Harm

--Light gore (a few sentences within a few scenes).
+• Light gore (a few sentences within a few scenes).
+Loss of a limb.

 Substance Use and Coercion